CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Experiments

-\paragraph{Datasets} We have meticulously curated 20 datasets, spanning a wide array of tasks.
+We have meticulously curated 20 datasets, spanning a wide array of tasks.
 These tasks encompass text implication, problem pair matching, natural language reasoning, semantic similarity, sentiment analysis, common sense reasoning, text classification, mathematical reasoning, examinations, and even some natural language generation tasks.
 This classification provides valuable insights into the performance of various task types concerning data contamination.
-Below is the comprehensive list of datasets we have utilized:
+Below is the comprehensive list of datasets we have utilized.
+The specific release date of the dataset is listed in the Appendix \ref{dataset_date}.